-Most of the recent studies testing the Lucas critique rely on simulating data from a specified DSGE model as if the model were the "true" data generating process (DGP) of the macro variables of interest.
+(b) Standard deviations of the error term in the unemployment equation of interest.
 By contrast, we make no assumption that the metaphors involved in a given modeling approach are literally true when testing the Lucas critique.
 Instead, our approach lets the data speak as to whether "policy" and "non-policy" parameters change at the same time.